Equatable

 It can become very useful when designing eg. value objects.
-The library contains two types that implement this interface: Result
+To ease dealing with the `Equatable` types the library defines several [functions](https://piku235.gitbook.io/jungi-common/functions).

 class Phone implements Equatable